From Bulgaria to Vietnam, Shawn visits barber shops around the world.

 Responding to a command from his mahout while ascending the walkway leading to Fort Amer, an elephant poses for the camera.
 The practice of offering commercial elephant rides to tourists visiting the Amber Fort is controversial, as discussed here.
 When I visited the formidable fortress, which was built in the 1590s, I opted to makeContinue reading “Photo du Jour: An Elephant & His Mahout – Amber Fort, Jaipur, India”

-I hopped out of the chattering auto rickshaw and stepped onto the quiet New Delhi street.
+I hopped out of the rumbling auto rickshaw and stepped onto the quiet New Delhi street.
 Much of the city was still in a deep slumber in the leafy district, not far from the Lodi Gardens.
 It was my first full morning in India.
 I felt a strange blend of timidness and Indiana Jones-like curiosity brewing asContinue reading “Strolling New Delhi’s Lodi Gardens: Sun Salutations, Water Lilies, & Tombs”

 Even though my maiden voyage to India was nearly four years ago, I vividly remember that first afternoon exploring Jaipur, the so-called Pink City.
 With my new camera in hand, I delighted in capturing images of vibrantly-painted elephants, bus passengers, and motorcyclists as the auto rickshaw I was riding in passed them.
 Naively, I initiallyContinue reading “Photo du Jour: A Ride Through the Pink City – Jaipur, India”